 Kithier continues to develop skills that will prepare him for the big stage come next year, but that just isn’t happening — on a high school court, that is.
 Kithier has been practicing with the Clarkston team all season, but come game time, Kithier has never checked into a single game.
 In the meantime, Kithier has been staying in shape and practicing in recreational men’s leagues.

 This has been an issue for the Michigan High School Athletic Association since the turn of the century: how to regulate school transfers for athletes.
 The MHSAA has handled multiple cases that concern athletically-driven school transfers.

-“The possible changes would make the transfer rule more sport-specific,” said Kimmerly, “It could allow an athlete to be immediately eligible in any sport he or she did not participate in the previous year at the previous school, but ineligible for 180 days in sports they did play during the previous year at the previous school.”
+“The possible changes would make the transfer rule more sport-specific,” Kimmerly said.
+“It could allow an athlete to be immediately eligible in any sport he or she did not participate in the previous year at the previous school, but ineligible for 180 days in sports they did play during the previous year at the previous school.”

 If the rule passes, athletes with a situations similar to Kithier’s might rethink the transfer process because of the ineligibility factor.
 Certain sports receive more attention concerning athletic transfers than others.

-“The reason why Thomas’s situation is receiving so much attention is because he is a high profiled athlete that gets a lot of media exposure,” says Johnson.
+“The reason why Thomas’s situation is receiving so much attention is because he is a high-profiled athlete that gets a lot of media exposure,” Johnson said.

 As Johnson said, basketball and wrestling are the sports where athletes receive the most scrutiny for transferring for athletic purposes.